 Airports in Moscow

 Sheremetyevo International Airport is the key entry point into Moscow.
-It is just 18 miles (29 km) north-west of central Moscow and handled close to 20 million passengers in 2010.
+It is just 18 miles (29 km) northwest of central Moscow and handles more than 20 million passengers a year.

-Sheremetyevo Airport has six terminals and transiting between them can take up to 20 minutes.
+Sheremetyevo Airport has five terminals and transiting between them can take up to 20 minutes.
 Until recently the airport had an awful reputation, with many airlines moving to the more modern Domodedovo International Airport, however Sheremetyevo has since undergone a major revamp and the new Terminal E was opened in 2010.
-The nearby Terminal F was originally built for the 1980 Olympics, and is currently being refurbished.
 Terminal A was opened in 2012, exclusively for private and business jets.

 The airport is situated 16 miles (26km) northwest of Moscow.

 There are several bus services, connecting each terminal to the nearby metro stations; from there, connections can be made to the city centre.
 Minibuses are also available.

 One of the busiest airports in Russia, Moscow Domodedovo Airport serves the greater Moscow area (along with the equally-busy Sheremetyevo International Airport) from its location 26 miles (42km) outside of central Moscow.